Wooly-AI/docs/docs/Root/Glossary.md

 It also has configuration requirements that make it a bit cumbersome to use and adapt.

-### WoolyAI's Solution for GPU Concurrency
+### WoolyAI's Solution for GPU Concurrency and Maximizing utilization

 Wooly runs all workloads in the same GPU context (think of it like a shared workspace).
 No switching between contexts means no overhead from saving/loading state.
 The GPU can truly execute multiple things at once, not just pretend to by rapidly switching.
+WoolyAI server running on the GOPU hosts(nodes) manages allocation of GPU compute cores and VRAM across multiple workloads at runtime according to priority definied for the workload, to maximize the overall GPU utilization at all times.
+This results in more workloads per GPU.

 ## Wooly Instruction Set (WIS)